osenco/mpesa/README.md

 ### Instantiating The Classes

 The classes use static methods and does not need to be instantiated.
 This is to persist configuration in memory troughout execution of the script.
 To pass configuration options to the object, use the `init()` method at the top of your script.
 The `headoffice` key is only required for Till Numbers.
 Paybill users can ignore it.

-The C2B API enables Paybill and Buy Goods merchants to integrate to M-Pesa and receive real time payments notifications.
-A user pays through the traditional payment process (i.e goes to M-Pesa menu on their phone and makes the payment to your shortcode).
-The transaction details are then sent to your app.

-This could come in handy and work as a backup to C2B push, should the prompt fail, either because the user has not enabled their SIM, or it timed out before they saw it.
-In this case you should display appropriate instructions for the user to make this payment, making sure to supply your shortcode, and account number (for Paybills).

 ```php
 C2B::init(